Our independent and technology-agnostic, whole systems approach delivers market leading models, tools and labs to drive the UK to Net Zero

 UK Energy Research Centre commissioned Energy Systems Catapult and the Advanced Propulsion Centre UK to explore different pathways for reducing freight emissions from Heavy Goods Vehicles.

-With little industry momentum and a severe lack of workable low emission prototype vehicles, the challenge was to develop an accurate and usable modelling tool to provide evidence that encouraged the UK transport sector to embrace cleaner alternatives.
+With little industry momentum and a severe lack of workable low emission prototype vehicles, the challenge was to develop an accurate and usable model to provide evidence that encouraged the UK transport sector to embrace cleaner alternatives.

 Rather than focus on vehicle weights (like most existing models), we focused on the specific use cases (e.g. long-haul vs. local depot deliveries) to identify the technical specifications needed to achieve zero emissions and the infrastructure that will need to be in place to support the vehicle uptake.